keesschollaart81/vsts-sprint-goal/README.md

 ## Known Bugs

 - First time someone (else) loads the sprint page, the sprint goal is not shown in the tab label.
+- Tab title does not work in TFS (VSTS Only) and also only works when cookies are available

+## Links

 [VSTS Marketplace](https://marketplace.visualstudio.com/items?itemName=keesschollaart.sprint-goal)

 [Github](https://github.com/keesschollaart81/vsts-sprint-goal)